Totes5706/Plutus-Pioneer-Program-Cohort-3/Guide/plutus-starter.md

 ```
 ## 4: Optional Add Cardano Node and CLI into Nix Shell

 **By default, the Plutus-Starter package does not include the Cardano-Node and CLI inside the nix-shell when you build the project.
-After some reverse engineering, this is what needs to be added to the shell. nix file:**
+After some reverse engineering, this is what needs to be added to the shell.nix file:**

 ![Screenshot 2022-03-30 at 14-28-56 Totes5706_cardano-alonzo-nft-creator A bash script that will make real NFTs using a Haskell_Plutus on-chain validator on the Cardano Blockchain](https://user-images.githubusercontent.com/59018247/160905874-c43debbb-6ee1-49f6-bcec-97d86853c473.png)

-The original shell .nix looks like this:
+The original shell.nix looks like this:

 ![Screenshot 2022-03-30 at 14-30-34 input-output-hk_plutus-starter A starter project for Plutus apps](https://user-images.githubusercontent.com/59018247/160906147-3f1bf743-1651-4ea3-a14e-aecbc18f6325.png)